TykTechnologies/tyk-docs-hugo/tyk-docs/content/upgrading-tyk.md

 Tyk is compatible with a blue-green or rolling update strategy.

-For a single machine installation, you should follow the instructions below for your operating system.
+For a single-machine installation, you should follow the instructions below for your operating system.

-Our repositories will be updated at [https://packagecloud.io/tyk](https://packagecloud.io/tyk) when new versions are released.
-As you set up these repositories when installing Tyk to upgrade all Tyk components  you can run:

-### For Ubuntu
+### Ubuntu Upgrade

 ```console
 sudo apt-get update && sudo apt-get upgrade
 ```

-### For RHEL
+### RHEL Upgrade
 ```console
 sudo yum update
 ```
-{{< note success >}}
-**Note**

-For the Tyk Gateway before v2.5 and Tyk Dashboard before v1.5 there's a known Red Hat bug with init scripts being removed on package upgrade.
-In order to work around it, it's required to force reinstall the packages, e.g.:
-`sudo yum reinstall tyk-gateway tyk-dashboard`
-{{< /note >}}

-## Tyk Self-Managed Multi Data Centre Bridge (MDCB)
+## Tyk Self-Managed Multi Data Centre Bridge (MDCB) Upgrade

-Our recommended sequence for upgrading a MDCB installation is as follows:
+Our recommended sequence for upgrading an MDCB installation is as follows:

-Master DC first in the following order:
+First, install the components of Tyk Control Plane in the following order:
 1. MDCB
-2. Pump (if in use)
+2. Tyk Pump (if in use)
-3. Dashboard
+3. Tyk Manager
-4. Gateway
+4. Tyk Gateway

-Then your worker DC Gateways in the following order:
+Then the components in Tyk Data Planes in the following order:

-1. Pump (if in use)
+1. Tyk Pump (if in use)
-2. Gateway
+2. Tyk Gateway

-We do this to be backwards compatible and upgrading MDCB first followed by the master DC then worker DC Gateways ensures that:
+We do this to be backwards compatible and upgrade the *MDCB* component first, followed by the other component in the control plane and then the data plane to ensure that:

-1. It's extremely fast to see if there are connectivity issues, but the way Gateways in worker mode work means they keep working even if disconnected
+1. It's extremely fast to see if there are connectivity issues, but the way Gateways in Hybrid mode work means they keep working even if disconnected
 2. It ensures that we don't have forward compatibility issues (new Gateway -> old MDCB)

 Tyk is compatible with a blue-green or rolling update strategy.